Jamestownkid/the_guap_creator/INSTALL_SIMPLE.md

 ./run-gui.sh
 ```

 That's it!
-No setup wizard, no API keys, just works.
+A setup wizard will guide you through entering your API keys on first run.

 ## Windows